As part of the Quaker tradition, JRCT is committed to the creation of a world that guarantees equal treatment for all people.

 - work to develop new voices in the human rights and equality sphere and to create connections between human rights and economic justice issues.

-JRCT welcomes applications from civil society organisations that tackle the injustices and discrimination faced by racial and ethnic minorities, in particular, by Muslim communities, Roma, Gypsies and Travellers across Europe.
+JRCT welcomes applications from civil society organisations that tackle injustices faced by racial and religious minorities, in particular, by Muslim communities, Roma, Gypsies and Travellers across Europe.
 This includes:

 - monitoring and advocacy for legislation and policies to promote rights for these communities